NVIDIA/DIGITS/examples/writing-plugins/README.md

 The `DataIngestion` class is the only interface between DIGITS and the Sunnybrook plug-in.
 Have a look at the interface for details on the required methods to implement in this class.
 The most important ones are:
-- `get_dataset_form`: this is a static method that returns a form (a child of `flask.ext.wtf.Form`) which contains all the fields required to create a dataset.
+- `get_dataset_form`: this is a static method that returns a form (a child of `flask_wtf.Form`) which contains all the fields required to create a dataset.
 For example a form may include text fields to allow users to specify file names or various dataset options.
 - `get_dataset_template`: this is a static method that returns a Jinja template for the form to display in the DIGITS web user interface; this method also returns a dictionary of context variables that should include all the variables that are referenced in the Jinja template.
 For example, the Sunnybrook plug-in gives `form` as context because the Jinja template references this variable to render the form into the web user interface.
 - `get_inference_form`: this is similar to `get_dataset_form` but this is used when showing data ingestion options during inference.
 Note that this method may return `None` to indicate that your data plug-in cannot be operated during inference.
 In this case, it is expected that the regular image inference option in DIGITS will work for the model you are training.
 - `get_inference_template`: this is similar to `get_dataset_template` but this is used during inference.